brendan-duncan/image/README.md

 A Dart library providing the ability to load, save and manipulate images in a variety of different file formats.

-The library has no reliance on `dart:io`, so it can be used for both server and web applications.
+The library is written entirely in Dart and has no reliance on `dart:io`, so it can be used for both server and web applications.

-**Supported Image Formats:**

-Read/Write:
+### Performance Warning
+Because this library is written entirely in Dart and is a not native executed library, its performance will not be as fast as a native library.

+### Supported Image Formats

+**Read/Write**

 - PNG / Animated APNG
 - JPEG